Black Hole Shadow with Soft Hair: Analytical study of black hole shadow with linear soft hair

 \section{Analytical study of black hole shadow with linear soft hair}

-To set up the framework of the black hole shadow construction, we first consider the case with linear supertranslation hair.
+To set up the framework of the black hole shadow construction as a precursor study, we first consider the case with linear supertranslation hair.
 We like to examine if the shadow problem can be analytically solved by proceeding with the linear perturbation around the known shadow of the Schwarzschild black hole.
-We will find that the perturbative geodesic equations are not separable even just with linear soft hairs due to the lack of the Carter constant as the conserved quantity.
-Therefore, it is impossible to obtain the shape of shadow analytically by the perturbative method.
-Despite the no-go result, it does raise an interesting issue: even the CLI metric seems diffeomorphic to the Schwarzschild metric, it breaks the polar symmetry even at the linear order of $C$ so that the integrability of the null geodesic equations seems lost.
-The integrability could be hidden, but in this section and in the appendices we explicitly check that the geodesic equations are inseparable due to the lack of Carter constant even just at the linear order of $C$.
-It remains unclear if the final shadow of the black hole remains intact or not, and requires the numerical solutions of the geodesic equations to obtain the shadow, as will be done in the next section.
+Although the CLI metric is diffeomorphic to the Schwarzschild metric, it breaks the polar symmetry even at the linear order of $C$ so that the integrability or separability of the null geodesic equations seems lost.
+However, the integrability could be hidden.
+Thus, we can obtain the CLI counterpart of the separable equations of the Schwarzschild metric by the coordinate transformation, although these separated equations are not decoupled.
+In this section and in the Appendix \ref{append-geos} and \ref{append-a}, we explicitly obtain the separated geodesic equations and show that the black hole shadow can be constructed analytically with the help of the above separated geodesic equations.
+From the results, we will see that the black hole shadow will be affected by the linear soft hair.
+The effect of the full nonlinear soft hair on the black hole shadow will be studied by the numerical ray-tracing method in the next section.